Get

 Exercise

-When it comes to exercise, the Bullmastiff is not as demanding as the Cane Corso.
-However, they still need at least an hour of daily exercise.
+When it comes to exercise, the Bullmastiff is just as demanding as the Cane Corso.
+They also need at least a couple of hours of daily exercise.
 As adults, they can join you on brisk walks and hikes, but they shouldn’t engage in intensive activities until their bodies are fully developed.
 They enjoy playing fetch and other games in the yard and will benefit from having access to a large, fenced-in yard.

 Health & Care